 Eczema in children under 2 years old generally begins on the cheeks, elbows, or knees.
 In adults, it tends to be located on the inside surfaces of the knees and elbows.

-Essential fatty acid deficiencies – Studies suggests that some people with eczema may be lacking in certain essential fatty acids because they are unable to properly metabolise them.
-Luckily these deficiencies can quite easily be corrected with the help of Smart Nutrition.
-You may want to consider having an essential fatty acid blood test to see whether this is a contributing factor in you condition.
-Fatty Acid Analysis.
+Essential fatty acid deficiencies: studies suggest that some people with eczema may be lacking in certain essential fatty acids because they are unable to properly metabolise them.